 - Bleached Underpants: The comic strip Patty-Cake by Scott Roberts is derived from a comic book series of the same name that was originally published in 1994 by Permanent Press and contained less kid-friendly material, even featuring occasional profanity and mature jokes.

-- Crossover Couple: The current image.
-"Toon People" was a fake magazine focused on the social aspects of characters.
+- Crossover Couple: "Toon People" was a fake magazine focused on the social aspects of characters.
 Pairings include Sakura Haruno with Bart Simpson (the trope's current image), Naruto Uzumaki with Lisa Simpson, Aqualad with Katara, and Zuko with Kim Possible.

 - Mascot: Zelda Van Gutters, a snarky talking Lakeland Terrier.

-- Never Trust a Title: Despite being Nickelodeon Magazine the magazine is actually a general "Kid's Magazine" with a heavy lean towards Nickelodeon.
-Most glaringly it advertises competing networks such as Disney Channel and Cartoon Network.
+- Never Trust a Title: Despite being called Nickelodeon Magazine, it was actually a general "kid's magazine" with a heavy lean towards Nickelodeon.
+Most glaringly, it often advertised competing networks such as Disney Channel and Cartoon Network.
 However, it did lean more into advertising Nickelodeon shows as the years progressed.

 - Punny Name: Zelda Van Gutters appears in the margins, or gutters, of the magazine.